smartDIYs/smartdiys_creator_manual_en/manual/about.md

-SmartDIYs Creator is software for laser processing, compatible with the FABOOL Laser series and EtcherLaser.
+SmartDIYs Creator is software for laser processing, compatible with the FABOOL Laser series and Etcher Laser series.
 This is software that takes in image data, edits the layout, sets laser parameters, and performs processing.

 ---